 To dive into the National College for Teaching and Leadership’s resources on teaching with attachment theory in mind, check out their introduction here.

 If you’re interested in learning more about applying attachment theory to teaching, check out Louis Cozolino’s book Attachment-Based Teaching: Creating a Tribal Classroom.
-He puts forth a startlingly simple but potentially game-changing idea: that relationships are the key to better performance rather than rigidly structured curricula and studying for tests rather than learning.
+He puts forth a simple but potentially game-changing idea: Relationships are the key to better performance rather than rigidly structured curricula.

 Attachment Theory in Social Work

 - Social workers must be aware of children’s (and their families’) inner experiences and practice mentalization, or “bringing the inside out.”
-One of the most important factors in finding healing and improving family relations is to ensure that parents have an idea of what is going on in their child’s head, including how they feel and think about their parents.
+One of the most important factors in finding healing and improving family relations is to ensure that parents have an idea of what is going on in their children’s heads, including how they feel and think about their parents;

-Of course, there are many ways to apply attachment theory to working with children, especially those who are in the midst of family crises; however, if these three points are attended to, you’ll have some of the most important bases covered.
+Of course, there are many ways to apply attachment theory to working with children, especially those who are in the midst of family crises.
+However, if these three points are attended to, you’ll have the most important bases covered.

 For social workers who work with adults, there are some different strategies and key points to keep in mind, specifically:

-- This early template becomes deeply embedded in the brain, and therefore have a significant impact on our ability to regulate our emotions and connect and relate to others in adulthood.
-This can lead an adult who was abused in childhood to fail to recognize that they are being abused in their intimate relationship, or even cause them to find comfort and stability in the predictability of their situation.
+- This early template becomes deeply embedded in the brain and therefore has a significant impact on our ability to regulate our emotions and connect and relate to others in adulthood.
+This can lead an adult who was abused in childhood to fail to recognize that they are being abused in their intimate relationship, or even cause them to find comfort and stability in the predictability of their situation;

-- Finally, social workers should never think that they are “treating” a set of behaviors, but must recognize that the individual’s strategies were formed for a reason and likely helped them survive a difficult situation in childhood.
-The role of a social worker is to help him or her avoid overapplying those strategies and guide them to add effective, new strategies to their toolbox (Hardy, 2016).
+- Finally, social workers should never think that they are “treating” a set of behaviors and must recognize that the individual’s strategies were formed for a reason and likely helped him or her survive a difficult situation in childhood.
+The role of a social worker is to help clients avoid overapplying those strategies and to guide them in adding effective, new strategies to their toolboxes (Hardy, 2016).

 Criticisms of Attachment Theory

-As with any popular theory in psychology, there are several criticisms that have been raised.
+As with any popular theory in psychology, there are several criticisms that have been raised against it.

-- Nature vs. Nurture: Overemphasis on Nurture – This criticism stems from the work of psychologist J. R. Harris, who believes that parents do not have much of an influence over their child’s personality or character as most people seem to believe.
+- Overemphasis on Nurture: This criticism stems from psychologist J. R. Harris, who believes that parents do not have as much of an influence over their child’s personality or character as most people believe.
 She notes that much of one’s personality is determined by genetics rather than environment (Harris, 1998; Lee, 2003).

-o The stressful situation criticism of attachment theory’s limitations notes that the model was based on a child’s reactions in momentary, stressful situations (being separated from one’s parent), and does not provide any insight into how children and parents interact in non-stressful situations.
+- The stressful situation criticism of attachment theory’s limitations notes that the model was based on a child’s reactions in momentary, stressful situations (being separated from one’s parent), and does not provide any insight into how children and parents interact in non-stressful situations;

-o Further, the early model did not take into consideration the fact that children can have different kinds of attachments to different people; the attachment with the mother may not represent the attachments formed with others.
+- Further, the early model did not take into consideration the fact that children can have different kinds of attachments to different people; the attachment with the mother may not represent the attachments formed with others;

-o Finally, the mother was viewed as the automatic primary attachment figure in the early model, when the father, stepparent, sibling, grandparent, or even an aunt or uncle may be the person that the child connects most strongly with (Field, 1996; Lee, 2003).
+- Finally, the mother was viewed as the automatic primary attachment figure in the early model, when the father, stepparent, sibling, grandparent, aunt, or uncle may be the person that the child connects most strongly with (Field, 1996; Lee, 2003).